Homemade English Muffins

-I love English muffins, but it’s been too long since I’ve made them.
-When I made apple butter a few weeks ago, I decided that I had to make them again – nothing else would do.
+I love English muffins, but it had been too long since I’ve made them.
+When I made apple butter last fall, I decided that I had to make them again – nothing else would do.

 Knowing that I can easily make bread at home, I almost always refuse to buy it at the grocery store unless it’s a super sale; homemade bread is that much better.
-I do occasionally buy English muffins, for the novelty of it, because I love toasting them.
+I occasionally buy English muffins, for the novelty of it, because I love toasting them and eating them with jam or honey or almond butter.

-So I’m so glad that I made these English muffins again.
+But these English muffins are so much better.
 They take only 7 ingredients, and they’re easy to make.
 I wouldn’t say that they’re fast, but it’s a simple afternoon project to make them on a cold fall or winter weekend.

-I’ve come across a few recipes for English Muffins (and even tried an Alton Brown recipe – twice – with very poor results) but the one that seemed the easiest to attempt was the recipe from Peter Reinhart’s The Bread Baker’s Apprentice .
+I’ve come across a few recipes for English Muffins, and even tried a batter-based that yielded very poor results for me, but the one that seemed the easiest to attempt in 2011 was the recipe from Peter Reinhart’s The Bread Baker’s Apprentice .
+I haven’t tried a different recipe since.

-English muffins are actually an American invention.
+Despite the name, English muffins were actually invented in the United States.
 They were originally called “toaster crumpets” by Samuel Thomas, a British ex-pat in New York, when he invented them in the 1880s or 1890s.
-(So are they American for being invented in the US, or English for being invented by someone from Britain?
-I don’t think I can weigh in on that.)
+(So are they American for being invented in the US, or English for being invented by someone from Britain?)

 What are they?
-They’re not muffins like what Americans usually think of.
-They’re soft and chewy pieces of bread, made from a yeasted dough.
+They’re not cakey muffins like what Americans usually think of.
+They’re tender and soft, chewy pieces of bread, made from a yeasted dough.
 They’re split in half across the middle using a fork, so that you create two textured surfaces that toast up nicely.

 Honestly, they’re one of my favorite breakfast foods, and I simply don’t make them often enough (although I think that’ll change now).